-Facing History and Ourselves Resource Book All Quiet on the Western Front Friedrich Night FHAO National Foundation Erich Maria Remarque Hans Peter Richter Elie Wiesel
+Facing History and Ourselves Resource Book Friedrich Night FHAO National Foundation Hans Peter Richter Elie Wiesel

 Facing History and Ourselves meets daily for 75-95 minutes during spring term.

 MATH: ALGEBRA 1

 Students in eighth grade take Algebra I Honors, Algebra I, or Intro. to Algebra I. Eighth graders are taught to think algebraically and to solve problems in a methodical and organized manner.
 Students are encouraged to think independently and to take responsibility for their learning.